Options for Dental Implant Restoration After Damage

 Loose dental implant

 While dental implants typically have a high success rate, there is always a chance an issue might arise.
 One problem dental professionals see is a loose dental implant.
 This condition can occur when the implant never fully fuses to the jawbone.
-When the fusing process is not completed at the time of crown or denture attachment, the implant can loosen up over time.
+When the fusing process is not completed at the time of crown or bridge attachment, the implant can loosen up over time.
 Also, because a strong, healthy jawbone is necessary for a stable implant, bone loss in the jaw can cause an implant to become loose.
 In either case, a replacement implant may be necessary.

 Getting a replacement implant